MRedies/NPY-for-Fortran/README.md

+### I don't use Fortran anymore, so I don't actively maintain this repo.
+If someone wants to take on the job please reach out.

 # NPY for Fortran
 This Fortran module allows to save numerical Fortran arrays in Numpy's .npy or .npz format.
 Currently supported are:
 ```fortran